 - Sitting, put your hand on your stomach

-- Close your mouth and breath through the nose slowly while bloating stomach and pushing hands up
+- Close your mouth and breathe through the nose slowly while bloating stomach and pushing hands up

-- Exhale slowly through the mouth with the deflation of the stomach
+- Breathe out slowly through the mouth with the deflation of the stomach

 - Do at least 3 times in each session